ivandj0h/my-spring-jwt/README.md

 ## My Spring JWT

 ### About
-This is how i `Secure` my Spring Boot Application with JWT
+This is a simple way how to `Secure` My Spring Boot Api Endpoint using JWT

 ```bash
 THIS PROJECT STILL IN DEVELOPMENT